inconvergent/weir/README.md

 This code is highly experimental on my part.
 It is likely to change with no warning or explanation.
-I will keep a note of the version number in `src/load.lisp`, but even minor version bumps may contain breaking changes.
+I will keep a note of the version number in `weir.asd`, but even minor version bumps may contain breaking changes.

 ## On Use and Contributions